source-academy/backend/README.md

 It is probably okay to use a different version of PostgreSQL or Erlang/OTP, but using a different version of Elixir may result in differences in e.g. `mix format`.

+> ## Setting up PostgreSQL
+>
+> The simplest way to get started is to use Docker.
+Simply [install Docker](https://docs.docker.com/get-docker/) and run the following command:
+>
+> ```bash
+> $ docker run --name sa-backend-db -e POSTGRES_HOST_AUTH_METHOD=trust -e -p 5432:5432 -d postgres
+> ```
+>
+> This configures PostgreSQL on port 5432.
+You can then connect to the database using `localhost:5432` as the host and `postgres` as the username.
+Note: `-e POSTGRES_HOST_AUTH_METHOD=trust` is used to disable password authentication for local development; since we are only accesing the database locally from our own machine, it is safe to do so.

 ### Setting up your local development environment

 1. Set up the development secrets (replace the values appropriately)